Evertras/arkology/README.md

-# arkology
+# Arkology

-A system for mapping and exploring connected concepts
+A playground for mapping and exploring connected concepts